 1.)
 How do we smell?

 How do we smell?
 It obviously starts with our nose where olfactory nerves deliver messages to the brain.
-As per scientific research, our brain can recognise nearly 10,000 unique doors.
+As per scientific research, our brain can recognize nearly 10,000 unique odors.
 We just need to smell as many odors as possible.

 2.)
 Learn from the Expert

 ‘I really want Filipinos to be creative on making their own fragrances.’- Bernadette Lim